 Limited Environmental Due Diligence

 Limited Environmental Due Diligence reports are cost-effective tools that aim to consolidate the environmental information of a property.
 In fact, these reports are typically without regulation and standards.
 And they simply help environmental professionals gain a preliminary understanding of the potential environmental risks at hand or lack thereof.
-In some cases, landowners may find it in their best interest to independently conduct a series of Limited Environmental Due Diligence investigations prior to a Phase 1 Environmental Site Assessment or Phase 2 Subsurface Investigation.
-In fact, when time permits, smaller steps in the form of limited assessments may aid landowners for better decision making.
-Updated March 20, 2019.
+In some cases, landowners may find it in their best interest to independently conduct a series of these investigations prior to a Phase 1 Environmental Site Assessment or Phase 2 Subsurface Investigation.
+Theoretically, these smaller steps may aid landowners in better decision making.
+Updated March 31, 2020.

-The more-comprehensive options are ASTM-compliant environmental site assessments for properties which presumably have higher liability and risk.
+The more-comprehensive options are ASTM-compliant environmental site assessments for properties that presumably have higher liability and risk.
 And ASTM-compliant reports also provide buyers with CERCLA liability protection as Innocent Land Owners (ILO).
-Limited Environmental Due Diligence reports are a cost-effective way to initially evaluate the environmental risks of a property.
+These reports are a cost-effective way to initially evaluate the environmental risks of a property.
 For complete CERCLA liability protection and risk evaluation of “high-risk” properties, a full scope Phase I Environmental Site Assessment Report is advised.

-Forward-Thinking Geologists, Engineers & Contractors
+Forward-Thinking Geologists, Engineers & Contractors!